Successful gardens are invariably the product of good design.

 I have detailed below the various stages of the design process.

-At our first meeting we can discuss your aspirations for your garden
+At our first meeting we can discuss your aspirations for your garden and I can make an initial assessment of your site.

 - Undertake a detailed survey of the site.
 This will involve recording all measurable elements, such as existing topological and structural features, as well as non measurable elements, such as views out, the impact of neighbouring properties and microclimates.